KatarinaDraganovCsordas/Simple-projects-JavaScript/Roman Numeral Converter/README.md

 showcasing my understanding of algorithmic problem-solving and web development.

 ## Features
-* Roman Numeral Conversion
+* Roman Numeral Conversion:
 The core functionality of this project lies in the 'convertToRoman' function.
 It employs a series of conditional statements to convert a given numeric input into its Roman numeral equivalent.
 The conversion is achieved by iteratively subtracting predefined values from the input and appending the corresponding symbols.

-* Popup Feature
+* Popup Feature:
 A notable feature of this project is the popup functionality.
 By invoking the 'openPopup' and 'closePopup' functions, the user can trigger the display and concealment of a popup element, respectively.
 This interactive element enhances the user experience, providing a dynamic aspect to the application.